-We’re creating the Neighborhood to invite friends of our congregation from all over the world to grow their connection with us, Jewish life, and one another.
+We created the Neighborhood in 2021 to invite people from around the world to grow their connection with us, Jewish life, and one another.

-The Neighborhood is our latest step in extending our community and programs beyond our walls to include those who consider Central a spiritual home.
+The Neighborhood is our latest step in extending our reach and programs beyond our walls to include those who consider Central a spiritual home.

 Join to meet fellow Neighbors, participate in online events with the community, and more!